19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [S 391/2009 wef 01/09/2009]

-(m) the provision or assignment of any futures contract including a futures option transaction which does not lead to a delivery of any goods from the seller to the buyer;
+(m) [Deleted by S 852/2014 wef 01/01/2015]

-(n) the provision or assignment of any option or contract for the sale of any unallocated commodity which does not lead to a delivery of the commodity from the seller to the buyer;
+(n) the provision or assignment of any contract for the sale of any unallocated commodity which does not lead to a delivery of the commodity from the seller to the buyer;

-(o) the grant of a right or option to acquire any unallocated commodity where the right is exercisable at a future date and any sale resulting from the exercise of the right would be a sale which does not lead to a delivery of the commodity from the seller to the buyer;
+[S 852/2012 wef 01/01/2015]

+(o) [Deleted by S 852/2014 wef 01/01/2015]

 (p) the issue or transfer of ownership of a unit under any unit trust or business trust;